OcampMaria/Letys-Restaurant-Web-Page/README.md

 Some sections are not fully complete yet and may have placeholder text or images, but the general layout and UI are mostly final.

 We've also implemented some APIs.
 At the bottom you will find a a Google Map, complete with the three restaurants' locations pinned.
-You will also see a weather API (wherever Julian decideds to put it).
+You will also see a weather API right above it.
 This is to tell whether or not you should bring an umbrella when going out to the restaurant.

 Finally, we've employed some minimal client-side storage, at the bottom of the screen.
 Input your email and press save to receive a (tentative) e-mail newsletter from the restaurant.
 Refresh the page and your email's still there.
 Now you don't have to remember whether or not you wrote anything.
 Hooray!